osmoscraft/osmosnote/BACKLOG.md

 - Compiler: Require space after link
   - When line ends with link, insert a new line at the end causes link to open
   - When document ends with link, you can't add a new line without adding a space after the last link
+- Core: Experiment: zero width space as line-end in UI while keeping `\n` in source.
+(Failed due to select indiciator becoming invisible on zero width space).

 ## Overarching issues